CausalAILab/Causal-RL/README.md

 - **Task 1 – Off-policy Learning:** `examples/baselines/test_ipw.ipynb` runs inverse propensity weighting for observational evaluation using logged trajectories.
 - **Task 2 – Online Learning:** `examples/baselines/test_{rct,ucb}.ipynb` benchmark UCB and RCT-style learners on bandits.
-- **Task 4 – Causal Offline-to-Online:** `examples/cool/test_cool.ipynb` contrasts causal transfer learning algorithms with direct transfer baselines on confounded bandits.
+- **Task 4 – Causal Offline-to-Online:** `examples/cool/test_cool.ipynb` contrasts causal offline-to-online algorithms with standard online learners starting from scratch in confounded bandits.
 - **Task 5 – Where to Do / What to Look For:** `examples/where_do/test_where_do_bookexamples.ipynb` reproduces the Chapter 9 exercises using the `WhereDo` solver.
 - **Task 6 – Counterfactual Decision Making:** `examples/ctf_do/test_ctf_do_cartpole.ipynb` trains `UCBVI` and `UCBQ` on a windy CartPole SCM, visualising regret curves and policy snapshots.
-- **Task 7 – Causal Imitation Learning:** `examples/imitation/test_race_imitation.ipynb` applies sequential identifiability checks to ensure learned policies generalise under interventions.
+- **Task 7 – Causal Imitation Learning:** `examples/imitation/test_race_imitation.ipynb` applies sequential causal imatitability checks to ensure learned policies generalise under interventions.
 - **Task 9 – Reward Shaping:** `examples/reward_shaping/test_reward_shaping_{lavacross,robotwalk}.ipynb` benchmarks optimistic shaping strategies on Windy MiniGrid and RobotWalk.

 The notebooks assume you have `jupyter` installed and that `causal_gym` environments are available.
 Visual assets (`.png`, `.gif`) illustrate policy trajectories and causal diagrams.